-- The display will zoom in on the image and ST & will appear, if you continue to hold the zoom lever, it will continue to zoom in up to a factor of 10x. - If you press the ATT buttons, you can move the location of the displayed area. - Move the zoom lever toward to zoom out or return to Single Image Playback. - When S → appears on the screen, press the → button to switch to → .
-Press the → buttons to switch between images at the same level of magnification.
-Press the → button again to return to normal.
+- The display will zoom in on the image and, if you continue to hold the zoom lever, it will continue to zoom in up to a factor of 10x. - If you press the A + buttons, you can move the location of the displayed area. - Move the zoom lever toward to zoom out or return to Single Image Playback. - If you turn the O dial, you can switch images in the zoomed state.